Alden-Arduo/-NLP-Twitter-Analysis-of-Apple-Music-and-Spotify/README.md

  - Spotify keeps their tweets fairly neutral around 51%
  - Their tweets are not similar, only accounting to 0.25% cosine similarity, implying they don't have similar content and not following what's     trending
  - Their TF-IDF shows that they are tweeting their selling point the most, 'Dolby' and 'Spatial Audio' for Apple Music, and '#spotifyisland'       for Spotify

+A future direction for this project is to pull the number of likes, retweets and comments per tweet.
+This is to determine which content or tweet generally gets more interactions.
+This then can help get the average number of likes, comments and retweets for each tweet.
+Very useful when comparing them to see which has more interactions in general.